 At its meeting on 23 April, the Commission adopted its workplan for the Energy and Sustainability Committee.
-It confirmed five focus areas including delivering a Sustainable Project Framework Resolution; Develop the Port’s Waterfront Clean Energy Strategic Plan; Develop the Maritime Blue Maritime Inspiration Awards; Incorporate Environmental Stewardship into New Cruise Terminal; and Advancing the Sustainable Aviation Fuels Strategy.
+It confirmed five focus areas including delivering a Sustainable Project Framework Resolution; developing the port’s Waterfront Clean Energy Strategic Plan; developing the Maritime Blue Maritime Inspiration Awards; incorporating environmental stewardship into the new cruise facility; and advancing the Sustainable Aviation Fuels Strategy.

 Port of Seattle commissioner Ryan Calkins said: “The Port and its partners are making sustainability a better operational choice by making it easier and less expensive to implement and they are not taking no for an answer when facing operational or regulatory hurdles.

 “We need to make system-wide change to achieve our goals of bringing clean power to Seattle’s waterfront and helping all of our industries transition to cleaner fuel.”

 The port’s Waterfront Clean Energy Strategic Plan involves identifying strategic partners for the evaluation of alternative ways to cost-effectively electrify Terminals 66, 46 and 5.
 Electrification would enable ships to turn off their engines thereby reducing pollution while at the dock.

 A Sustainable Project Framework Resolution aims to enable the Commission to transparently evaluate alternative environmental approaches presented by staff when seeking authorisation to design and build capital projects.